ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Unit of Measurement

-The command pattern used to start the JVM application that also reports at the end the energy stats rely on `perf` (available only on Linux):
+The command pattern used to start the JVM application that also reports at the end the energy stats relies on `perf` (available only on Linux):

 ```
 $ perf stat -a \